-As Millennials become an increasingly important group within the overall population, it’s necessary for museums to adapt and change their practices and programs in order to accommodate the wants and needs of this new generation of museum-goers.
+As Millennials and Gen Z become increasingly important groups within the overall population, it’s necessary for museums to adapt and change their practices and programs in order to accommodate the wants and needs of these new generations of museum-goers.
 Museums should try to incorporate technology into their visitor experiences, both within exhibits and the museum as a whole, in order to excite, engage, and connect visitors.
 Museums should work to discover what technology should be used and how it should be used to best fit their respective educational goals and mission.

 Why Use Digital Media and Technology?

 Use of technology allows a museum to create an immersive experience that facilitates deeper understanding and the development of meaningful connections to a historical narrative.
 Immersive experiences can connect museum-goers and knowledge-seekers both regionally and globally.
 Use of digital panoramas and augmented reality technology (which superimposes 3D virtual objects in a physical space through the use of a variety of different electronic devices), similar to what the Getty Museum in Los Angeles, California, and the North Carolina Museum of Natural Science in Raleigh, North Carolina, have done, can aid a museum in more completely reaching its educational goals.
 The museum visit can also more effectively become a emotionally memorable experience through multifaceted connections to the digitally-enhanced historical narrative, not simply a visually memorable experience.